Shilpa-Manaji/OBS_INTERNSHIP-2025/Statistical_modelling/README.md

 ### 4️⃣ Prepare the Data for Modeling

 - Convert **Explicit** feature into an integer (0 or 1).
-- Select key features like **Danceability, Energy, Loudness, Valence etc.**.
+- Select key features like **Danceability, Energy, Loudness, Valence ,Speechiness**.
 - Normalize numerical features using **StandardScaler** from Scikit-learn.

 ### 5️⃣ Split the Data for Training & Testing